20 Best Things to Do in Zion National Park

 1. Angels Landing Trail

-That said, the Angels Landing Trail is without a doubt the most sought-after hiking trail in Zion National Park, which is exactly why the National Park Service decided to implement a permit system in the spring of 2022 for those looking to hike higher than Scout Lookout and up The Chains to the summit.
+That said, the Angels Landing Trail is the most sought-after hiking trail in Zion National Park, which is exactly why the National Park Service decided to implement a permit system in the spring of 2022 for those looking to hike higher than Scout Lookout and up The Chains to the summit.

 Read My Separate Post: Angels Landing Trail